glauciellesa/rock-notes/README.md

    cd project-directory
    ```

-##Running the Project
+## Running the Project
-Once the installation is complete, you can run the project using npm scripts.
-Here are the available scripts:
+Once the installation is complete, you can run the project using:

-##Development Mode
-To run the project in development mode with live reloading, use the following command:

 ```bash
 pnpm run dev